HighW4y2H3ll/chaffctf_chal/readme.md

 ![](pics/elfparser_con_up.png)

-5 non-exploitable constrains for the lower half:
+5 non-exploitable constraints for the lower half:

 ![](pics/elfparser_con_low.png)

-The one exploitable constrain for the lower half:
+The one exploitable constraint for the lower half:

 ![](pics/elfparser_con_pass.png)